OU Profiles homepage Edit my profile User guide Accessibility Statement

 Professional biography

-Vickie Cooper is a Senior Lecturer in Social Policy and Criminology, based in the Deparment of Social Policy and Criminology, School of Social Sciences and Global Studies.
-She is a member of the Module Team, DD212, Understanding Criminology, a level 2 undergraduate module on the R21 Criminology degree programme; and DD804 Crime and Global Justice, a postgraduate module on the MA Crime and Justice.
-Vickie is also the Qualification Lead for our BA (Honours) Criminology and Law degree programme (Q92/ W52), and co-leads the OU Grand Union, Doctoral Training Partnership for the Social Justice and Inequalities pathway.
+Vickie Cooper is a Senior Lecturer in Social Policy and Criminology, based in the Department of Social Policy and Criminology, School of Social Sciences and Global Studies.
+She is the module team chair on DD212 25J, Understanding Criminology, a level 2 undergraduate module on the R21 Criminology degree programme; and a module team member on DD804 Crime and Global Justice, a postgraduate module on the MA Crime and Justice.
+Vickie also co-leads the OU Grand Union, Doctoral Training Partnership for the Social Justice and Inequalities pathway.

 Qualifications